 Sources:

-• Fruits and Vegetables: Citrus oils, vanilla extract, and mint.
+• Fruits and Vegetables: Essential oils, citrus, vanilla, and mint.

-• Spices and Herbs: Cinnamon, cloves, and rosemary.
+• Spices and Herbs: The spices used are cinnamon, cloves and rosemary.

 • Animal Sources: Meat extracts and fish oils.